 Start Date: The date that the Contract is due to start.

 End Date: The date that the Contract is due to end.

-Contract Managers: The people in your organisation who you want to manage individual contracts and their benefits, including being responsible for approving and rejecting the Evidence and Scores submitted by the Assessors, Suppliers and Delivery Partners.
+Contract Managers: The people in your organisation who you want to manage individual contracts and their benefits, including being responsible for approving and rejecting the Evidence and Scores submitted by the Project Managers, Suppliers and Delivery Partners.
 Most customers prefer the people who have overall strategic responsibility for the contract to fulfil this role.
 Their job title might be "Contract Manager", "Service Area Manager", "Strategic Lead", "Locality Team Manager" or something similar.

 Contract Status (Required): A filter which allows you to select the current status of the Contract.
 The Contract Managers should keep this up to date as the Contract progresses to make sure that reports remain accurate.
 The fields are In Development, Tendered, Abandoned, Awarded, On Hold, In Progress, Completed and Incomplete.

 Published (Required): A flag which determines who can see the Contracts and its Benefits.
 If you select Unpublished, it will remain private to Admins and Contract Managers.
-If you select Published, Assessors, Suppliers and Delivery Partners will be able to see the Contract and the Benefits they are associated with.
+If you select Published, Project Managers, Suppliers and Delivery Partners will be able to see the Contract and the Benefits they are associated with.
 They will also receive an email encouraging them to check the evidence they need to submit.

 Click on Edit, then on My Contracts or All Contracts, then on the Contract you want to edit.